MisterCoffey/MisterCoffey.github.io/_posts/2017-09-25-OpinionMining.md

 Let’s apply sentiment analysis to perhaps the greatest speech in American history: [*The Gettysburg Address*.](http://www.loc.gov/exhibits/gettysburg-address/)

-Delivered by Abraham Lincoln in 1863 following the bloodiest battle of the US Civil War, the *Gettysburg Address* eulogized the dead, and embraced interminable freedom and liberty.
+Delivered by Abraham Lincoln in 1863 following the bloodiest battle of the US Civil War, the *Gettysburg Address* eulogized the dead, and embraced freedom and liberty.
 It is a speech filled with hope and sadness.

 Like the *Luckiest Man* speech, the *Gettysburg Address* is brief, and like Hamlet’s soliloquy, it is filled with mixed emotions, in this case, grief for the dying, and faith in the future.